amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

     'max_depth':[3],
 }

-# TODO: Make an fbeta_score scoring object using make_scorer()
+# Make an fbeta_score scoring object using make_scorer()
 scorer = make_scorer(fbeta_score, beta=0.5)

-# TODO: Perform grid search on the classifier using 'scorer' as the scoring method using GridSearchCV()
+# Perform grid search on the classifier using 'scorer' as the scoring method using GridSearchCV()
 grid_obj = GridSearchCV(clf, parameters, scorer)

-# TODO: Fit the grid search object to the training data and find the optimal parameters using fit()
+# Fit the grid search object to the training data and find the optimal parameters using fit()
 grid_fit = grid_obj.fit(X_train, y_train)

 # Get the estimator